'Perry Mason' HBO: What We Know About Who Killed Baby Charlie, Through Chapter 4

 Before Ennis showed up and killed them, we saw the trio discussing how the whole thing went down — all three of them indicated they didn’t know that Charlie would die.
 One of the men even specified that someone gave Charlie’s body to them, meaning either Ennis or someone else was the real mastermind behind the whole thing.
 So Ennis was tying up loose ends either for himself or on behalf of the said mastermind.

 One of the three dead men was George Gannon (Aaron Stanford).
 Gannon was having an affair with Emily Dodson, and he worked at the Radiant Assembly of God, the evangelical revivalist church where Sister Alice (Tatiana Maslany) leads.
-George is likely the one who did the actual kidnapping.
+George is likely not the one who did the kidnapping.
+He was probably instead the distraction — Emily’s neighbor said she was on the phone all night on the evening of the kidnapping, and that’s probably because she kept her on the phone while somebody else did the deed.

 While Los Angeles district attorney Maynard Barnes (Stephen Root) uses Emily’s relationship with George as an excuse to pounce on Emily, it’s very much unlikely that Emily had anything to do with the kidnapping of her son.
 First, it’s just too easy and simple.
 And second, there’s just no way the cops are right in a “Perry Mason” story.